Burloe/GoLogger/README.md

 ### **Modifying log names, adding or removing the number of log files:**
 A game.log and player.log file are created upon running your project the first time.
 Every time a session is stopped and started, a new file is created.
 Using the file cap option, its possible to prevent the number of files in the directories at any one time.
 It's recommended to keep this at around the 1-6 range.
 Changing the name of the files and directories are not hard but can be tedious which is why I plan on making a tutorial on the subject(either text based or video).
 The "player.log" file was added to showcase how and what is required to add more files and directories. **Be aware** that changing the default files will certainly break the controller and will require code and scene changes to accommodate your changes.
 There are however helper functions to make this process easier and shouldn't be difficult to add the required buttons and labels for your changes.
-A step-by-step tutorial will be made on how to add files, adding the controller elements to include the new files as well as how and what is required to connect the proper signals for it all to work. <br><br>
+A step-by-step tutorial will be made on how to add files, adding the controller elements to include the new files as well as how and what is required to connect the proper signals for it all to work.

-### **How can I save a specific .log file from being deleted:**
-If you encountered an issue and need to keep the .log file from being deleted is very simple.
-Just create a copy and/or move the file out of the original folder.<br><br>

-### **Questions regarding the plugin, it's use or installation:**
-Questions can be submitted to the GitHub repo.
-Click the issue tab and 'New issue', then select "Question About GoLogger" to submit any questions you might have.<br><br>

-## **Future development:**
-GoLogger will be updated to the latest version of Godot.
-Currently, it supports version 4.0 and above with no plans to support 3.x.
-Currently, all planned features have been added to the plugin.
-While it could be further improved and have added customization and formatting, that's beyond the scope of the plugin.
-The intention is for every user to add to and customize GoLogger for your purposes and project.
-It's kept simple with some added quality of life options in order for the plugin to easily be added and used with any project.
-Feature requests are accepted and will always be considered but if a request comes in that doesn't aligns with this "vision" of the plugin, it will most likely not be added. <br>
-Feedback and bug reports are taken seriously and should be submitted through Github <br><br><br>

-## **Credit and permissions**
-This is a completely free plugin.
-No monetary contributions are accepted and no credit is necessary.
-This plugin was designed to be customized by the you to fit your projects, be expanded and improved.
-You are not required to ask for permission or credit the author or the plugin to use it in your commercial or non-commercial product.